My journey so far

 2003-2004: Growing up in Germany and exchange year in England

-I was born in Gerogsmarienhütte, a suburb of the city of Osnabrück, which is located in Lower Saxony in the northwest of Germany.
+I was born and raised near the city of Osnabrück, which is located in Lower Saxony in the northwest of Germany.

 Because of my multicultural background (my mother is German and my dad is from India and has Persian ancestors, hence the surname “Irani”), I have been interested in other cultures and countries from an early age.

 It also led to the wish that I wanted to live in a different country myself for a while.

 So from 2003 to 2004, I went to England as an exchange student and lived with a host family in Hampshire for one year.
 During this time, I completed three AS Levels in Chemistry, English Literature and Psychology at Ringwood School Sixth Form and was able to significantly improve my English.

 Back in Germany I worked part-time in a local cinema while I was still at school.
 This allowed me to gain first work experiences in the service industry and increased my interest in films and cinema.

 2006-2009: Bachelor degree within translation in Germany

 After I completed my German “Abitur” (general university admission exams) in 2006, I studied the translation course “Multilingual Communication” at the TH Köln – Technology, Arts, Sciences in Cologne, Germany from 2006 to 2009.
 I completed my degree with a Bachelor of Arts.

 During my studies in translation, I already focused on tourism.